Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Democratic decentralization captures the essence of local self-government because it emphasizes
+Democratic decentralization is the foundation of local self-government, emphasizing:

 QUESTION 18